b-wave/uDSKY/README.md

 When selecting the SMT LEDs make sure you get them close to the brightness and color wavelength.
 For example , these LED displays have: **569 nm**  (green) with an avg. intensity = **2200 µCD** @ If =10mA.

- I will post some details on how to put these together.
+I can post some details on how to put these together.
 But basically, you need to diffuse the light or the viewing angle gets critical.
-I used a simple piece of scotch tape but hot melt glue may also work.
+A simple piece of scotch tape but hot melt glue may also work.

 The parts placement is pretty simple, The anode of the first LED connects to the respective pin.
 The two LED's cathodes and anodes for each segment are connected together.
 The cathodes of the 2nd LEDs connect to the common pins.
 If you forget one LED or get one in backwards... *no light!*  The Eagle Files are at:

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/uDSKY%20Hardware/DSKY_DISP/DS_PLUS%20Files/20170219_095406.jpg)
 Plus Display

 A couple of baffles between the G and the vertical segments are also needed or when only (-) is displayed the other segments are still slightly visible.
 I used a couple scrap pieces of black wire insulation wedged between the segments to block this.
+The messy dabs of hot melt glue used to hold these in place are also visible.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/uDSKY%20Hardware/DSKY_DISP/DS_PLUS%20Files/DS_PLUS%20Files/20170219_095505.jpg)
 Light Baffels